xesco/castools/docs/CASFILE.md

 ## 1. Introduction

-The MSX cassette system was designed as a robust, timing-based storage protocol for unreliable analog tape.
+The MSX standard defines a robust, timing-based cassette tape storage protocol for unreliable analog media.
-The CAS file format is a lossless digital container that preserves the logical tape block structure without encoding audio timing.
+The CAS file format is a **community-created preservation container** that stores the logical tape block structure without audio timing, enabling digital archival of MSX cassette software.

 **This document defines:**

-- The CAS container format
+- The CAS container format (hobbyist preservation standard)
-- The MSX cassette audio protocol
+- The MSX cassette tape protocol (official MSX standard)
 - The exact semantics of ASCII, BASIC, and BINARY files
 - How real MSX hardware and BIOS routines interpret data